egrieco/statical/README.md

 The default templates are starting to look acceptable and we are planning a final design pass shortly.
 While the templates and CSS are fully customizable, the defaults should produce a calendar with good user experience, interface and aesthetics.

+## Features

+- Reads `*.ics` files or live calendar feeds
+- Does NOT require contributors to create a new login.
+Just add their calendar feed to the config file.
+- Can be run manually on your personal machine or setup on a Cron job, Git hook, or Continuous Integration (CI) pipeline
+- Generates static HTML views
+  - Month
+  - Week
+  - Day
+  - Agenda
+- View customization
+  - Views are embedded in the app
+  - Alternately, views can also be individually overridden and fully customized via Tera templates
+  - Views are completely HTML and CSS based, no JavaScript is present
+- CSS is provided but can be edited or completely overridden
+- Generates calendar feeds in ICS format

 ## Usage

 Statical is intended to be used in a "Static Site Generator chain" ([credit to CloudCannon for the term](https://cloudcannon.com/blog/introducing-pagefind/)).
 Statical should run before tools like Pagefind and Jampack as its output pages will need to be indexed and optimized.